-A couple of times, we met monks dressed traditional way that was of course not that unusual in the whole Koyasan area, for there are more than two hundred small temples located on the mountain.
+A couple of times, we met monks dressed in the traditional way that was, of course, not that unusual in the whole Koyasan area, for there are more than two hundred small temples located on the mountain.

 On the way to the mausoleum, we crossed some newer parts of the cemetery with tombs often decorated with names of famous Japanese corporations.
 Because of the language barrier, I did not understand whether this was tombs of people important to those companies or the tombs played some other role.
 Maybe the companies simply sponsored the graves.
 Still, from the European perspective, it was a bit unusual.

 Sometime later, we got to the older parts of the cemetery.
 The most tombstones and graveyards were left as they were for years (or hundred years) with moss all around them.
 The views are complemented by the very tall and imposing old cedar trees.